minhthao113/ca2/README.md

 * Move the PHP files in to your htdocs folder so Apache can process the PHP code
 * Configure the database.php file to connect to your SQL database
 ### Changes made in PHP
+* Add and edit collums in all files
-* Change "category" to "module" and "record" to "assignemnt" to fit the theme
+* Change "category" to "module" and "record" to "assignment" to fit the theme
-* Change input types in the add and edit form files
+* Change input types in add_assignment_form and edit_assignment_form